Ski Racing 101

 As a “travel-to” Ontario championships venue for 90% of the race field, the LSDA, in partnership with Mackenzie Financial, the city of Thunder Bay and Alpine Ontario, is committed to rolling out the red carpet for our visiting athletes.
 We will create a very memorable, high quality event that produces an indisputable positive cost/benefit to athletes and a great boost to alpine ski racing in OntarioLSDA

 Norwester Alpine Club

 Event quality standards have advanced substantially and will lead to stronger athlete development.

 Eat – Sleep – Race – Learn!

-Together with our member clubs, the LSDA is committed to hosting an awesome inaugural National U16 Championships.
+The Thunder Bay ski racing in community will be hosting the U16 Provincial Championships March 6 to 12, 2015.
+Together with our member clubs, the LSDA is committed to hosting the Best Ever provincial U16 Championships.
 Our focus is to host an athlete-centred event which will reward all athletes for their efforts and inspire kids to stay involved in ski racing beyond U16.

 Under our slogan, Eat–Sleep–Race–Learn! , the race week will address high school aged athletes’ needs athletically, educationally, nutritionally and socially.
 Our ROC will work with all partners, sponsors and stakeholders to provide a scintillating and memorable life skill building event that will capture the imagination of all athletes.
 As well we intend to support a “Learn to travel and compete theme” in order to help prepare athletes and coaches for higher level ski racing.